Birla Vishvakarma Mahavidyalaya

-Birla Vishvakarma Mahavidyalaya (BVM) is a private engineering college in Vallabh Vidyanagar, Gujarat, India.
+Birla Vishvakarma Mahavidyalaya (BVM) is a Grant-In Aid + Private engineering college in Vallabh Vidyanagar, Gujarat, India.
 It is affiliated to Gujarat Technological University.
 Managed by Charutar Vidya Mandal, BVM offers graduate, postgraduate and doctoral programmes in engineering.

 History

 Birla Vishvakarma Mahavidyalaya Engineering College was established in 1948 from donations made by the Birla Education Trust on the behest of Sardar Vallabhbhai Patel, the first Home Minister of independent India.
 The college was inaugurated by Lord Mountbatten, the Governor General of India on 14 June 1948, and rose to prominence under the stewardship of Prof. Junnarkar and Prof. K. M. Dholakia.
 It was one of the first few colleges in India that adopted the progressive credit system of relative grading in India.
-Also the college was first engineering college of state of gujarat.The college has awarded degrees to over 20,000 graduates.
+Also the college was first engineering college of state of Gujarat.The college has awarded degrees to over 20,000 graduates.